djpardis/djpardis.github.io/pod.md

 👉 [Submit a request]({{ site.baseurl }}/podcast-guest-request){:target="_blank"}

-**Why <span class="highlight-text">107 Wins</span>?**
+**Why 107 Wins?**

-The name commemorates the SF Giants' historic 2021 season when they won an incredible 107 regular season games — a franchise record.
-As dedicated fans who attended way too many games that season, we decided to immortalize that special year in our podcast name.
+The name celebrates the SF Giants' historic 2021 season when they won an incredible 107 regular season games — a franchise record.
+As dedicated fans who attended way too many games that season, we decided to honor that special year in our podcast name.

 <details class="collapsible-section" markdown="1" open>
 <summary><h3>Episodes</h3></summary>